alexarnoldy/fleet-examples/simple/README.md

 # Simple Example

 This example will deploy the [Kubernetes sample guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) application.
-The app will be deployed into the `default` namespace...and it's fun!
+The app will be deployed into the `default` namespace.

 ```yaml
 kind: GitRepo